 Emphasize creating pain-conscious and dollar-conscious content that aligns with user intent.
 Instead of a random collection of terms, adopt intent-based strategies to develop a focused content strategy that caters to user needs.

-An example: Canvas ‘colour palette’ ranking strategy
+Example: Canvas ‘color palette’ ranking strategy

-How to Discover User Intent.
+How to Discover User Intent

 Step 1: Identify your audience